-Today, Sara reads stories from every category and follows her own characters into new worlds, genres and experiences.
-Her writing spans literary fiction, historical fiction—with a thread of magical realism—and fantasy.
+In her spare time, Sara reads stories from every category and follows her own characters into new worlds, genres and experiences.
+Her writing spans literary fiction, historical fiction—with a thread of magical realism—and fantasy/speculative fiction.

 If you would like to get in touch with Sara, click here.

 Photo Credit: WLK Photography